WalletConnect/walletconnect-docs/docs/swift/auth/app-usage.md

 ### Connect Clients and Send Authentication Request

-Your App should generate a pairing uri and share it with wallet.
-Uri can be presented as QR code or sent via universal link.
-Wallet after receiving uri begins subscribing for your app's authentication requests.
-In order to create pairing and send authentication request you need to call:
+Your App should generate a pairing URI and share it with the wallet.
+Uri can be presented as a QR code or sent via a universal link.
+Wallet begins subscribing to your App's authentication requests after scanning URI.
+To create a pairing and send an authentication request, you need to call:

 ```swift
 let uri = try await Pair.instance.create()